rkhullar/hello-okta/readme.md

 The above expression filters the okta groups via dynamic prefix and limits the result set.
 If the application level `group_prefix` is available, then we use it.
 Otherwise, we default to a hardcoded org level prefix. `app.profile` refers to a dynamic map of application properties that can be managed programmatically via api key.
 It doesn't seem like that functionality currently exists on the UI, at least not at the time of this writing.
-There's a sample python script to set the `app.profile` [[link](backend-fastapi/spikes/app-profile-1.py)].
+Here's an example python script to set the `app.profile` [[link](backend-fastapi/spikes/app-profile-1.py)].

 Another option is the substitute `app.profile` with `appuser.profile` in the expression.
 The advantage would be that